• Product Reviews

 Saris MHS 2-Bike Hitch Rack Review

 Are you looking for a way to transport your ebike or 2 heavier fat bikes at once?
-We’ve been in search for a bike rack that could handle the weight of the ebikes the Mountain Weekly News has been testing as of late, which led us to the Saris MHS Modular Hitch System Bike Racks.
+I’ve been in search for a bike rack that could handle the weight of the ebikes the Mountain Weekly News has been testing as of late, which led us to the Saris MHS Modular Hitch System Bike Racks.

 Bike Capacity